neuralground/qmk/docs/qir/IMPLEMENTATION_STATUS.md

 ---

-**Overall Assessment**: 🟢 **EXCELLENT PROGRESS**
+**Overall Assessment**: 🟢 **OUTSTANDING PROGRESS**

 The implementation has exceeded the original plan in scope and quality.
-The main gap is comprehensive testing and validation, which should be the immediate focus.
+Comprehensive unit and integration tests are now in place.
+The remaining focus should be on performance benchmarking, fidelity validation, and production hardening.